This blog will teach you about Actin and Myosin and answer “how does a muscle contract?” in preparation for your Level 2 Anatomy exam.

 Why FitPros find Actin and Myosin so hard to revise

-Understanding how a muscle contracts is notoriously claimed to be one of the hardest modules within the Level 2 Anatomy and Physiology syllabus, so you are not alone if you find this area difficult to understand.
+Understanding how muscles contract is notoriously claimed to be one of the hardest modules within the Level 2 Anatomy and Physiology syllabus, so you are not alone if you find this area difficult to understand.

 Although we can see and feel our muscles move, it is hard to picture that this is not just a solid lump of muscle, but in fact, is made up of tiny striations and microscopic protein filaments.